To Help You Make Every Day a Good Practice Day

 Practicing for skill vs. practicing for performance

 Research tells us that practicing effectively is a skill.
-And that performing up to one’s full abilities under pressure is also a skill – both of which are unique challenges, requiring different methods of preparation that go beyond what we usually do in our daily practice, because they’re not always the most intuitive .
+And that performing up to one’s full abilities under pressure is also a skill – both of which are unique challenges, requiring different methods of preparation.
+Methods and strategies that are often left out of our daily practice, because they’re not always the most intuitive .

 Explore evidence-based practice techniques

-So if you’ve been feeling stuck on a plateau, or keep reliving the same frustrations on stage, join 46,000+ other musicians and sign up below to become a subscriber.
+So if you’ve been feeling stuck on a plateau, or keep reliving the same frustrations on stage, join [subscriber-count] other musicians and sign up below to become a subscriber (it’s free).

 In addition to the weekly newsletter, you’ll also receive instant access to the Practice Hacks PDF, where you’ll learn the number one thing that top performers do differently in the practice room.

 Get started by signing up below: